Norcia Basilica to Be Restored to ‘Exactly How it Was Before Earthquake’

 More than 350 churches in the archdiocese were damaged or completely destroyed in two strong earthquakes which struck the region on Aug.
 24 and Oct.
 30, 2016.

-Inset photos: The basilica of St. Benedict, taken 10 minutes after the Oct.
+Inset photos: The basilica of St. Benedict, the morning after the Oct.
 30 earthquake; scaffolding around the facade of the basilica (www.blog.messainlatino.it).